firethunder94/katchblog/content/ethnology/social.md

 You know all the relatives from your father's side as well as from your mother's side, don't you?
 Not everyone does.
 In some societies the lineage of only one parent counts, so they either know the ancestors of their father or those of their mother.
 Some can even choose which lineage they would like to follow.

 - **Marriage rules**:
 Some years ago, living in monogamy was the only option.
-People weren't able to imagine that polygamy is just another way to lead the love life although it was and is a common practice in other societies.
-Having an open relationship is trending in young adults life of the global north and I think that can absolutely function with good communication and should be accepted as a lifestyle.
+People weren't able to imagine that polygamy is just another way to lead a love life although it was and is a common practice in some societies.
+Another way is having an open relationship, that one is trending in young adults life of the global north and I think that can absolutely function with good communication and should be accepted as a lifestyle.

 - **Residence rule**:
 Getting into a relationship, starting a life together in your own apartment, maybe even in a new town?
 Not as normal as you believe it is!
 Moving into the town of the man's family or into the household of the woman's family can be the norm as well.
 If the Bororos, indigenous people of Brazil marry, the husband moves into the house of the wife's family, where multiple generations live.